AnneFischer/cocoon-project/README.md

   --feature_name {sample_entropy,peak_frequency,median_frequency}
                         Select what feature to use for data reduction: 'sample_entropy', 'peak_frequency' or 'median_frequency'

+  --hyperoptimization_file_name
+                        Name of the file with the results of the hyperoptimization run.
+The best params for each model are already provided in the `best_params.json` file.

+  --n_folds             Number of outer folds used.
+Default is 5.

+  --reduced_seq_length  The time window length of which you want to calculate feature_name on each time step.
+For example, if
+                        reduced_seq_length is 50 and feature_name is sample entropy, then you'll end up with 50 values of the sample entropy which are calculated over non-overlapping time windows from df_signals_new.
+Default is 50.

+  --sub_seq_length      The number of time steps you want to use to split reduced_seq_length into.
+For example, if
+                        reduced_seq_length is 50 and sub_seq_length is 10, then you'll have 5 sub-sequences that make up the
+                        total reduced_seq_length.
+A prediction will be made over each sub-sequence.
+Default is 10.

   --add_static_data     Add static clinical data to the model.
 Use either the --add_static_data or the --no_static_data flag

   --no_static_data      Use only the EHG data for modeling.
 Use either the --add_static_data or the --no_static_data flag